Chrysler minivans

 The Chrysler minivans are a series of minivans that have been produced and marketed by the American automaker Chrysler since the 1984 model year.
 Currently in its sixth generation, the model line is sold worldwide, primarily in North America and Europe.
 Introduced as the Dodge Caravan and Plymouth Voyager, the Chrysler minivans have been marketed under various nameplates across the Chrysler, Plymouth, Dodge, and Ram brands.
-Through the use of rebadging, the model line has also been marketed under the Lancia and Volkswagen brands.
+Through the use of rebadging, the model line has also been marketed under the Lancia and Volkswagen brands in Continental Europe and North America respectively.

-The introduction of the Chrysler minivans popularized the body styles by automakers in North America, leading to the introduction of competitive vehicles such as the Chevrolet Astro/GMC Safari, Ford Aerostar, Toyota Previa, and Mazda MPV.
+The introduction of the Chrysler minivans popularized the body styles by automakers in North America, leading to the introduction of competitive vehicles such as the Chevrolet Astro/GMC Safari, Ford Aerostar, Toyota Previa and Mazda MPV.
 During the 1990s, the popularity of the model line led to its form factor being closely adopted by many of its competitors, including the Ford Windstar/Freestar, Honda Odyssey, Toyota Sienna, and Nissan Quest.

 Since 1983, Chrysler has manufactured minivans at its Windsor Assembly facility (Windsor, Ontario, Canada).
 From 1987 to 2007, the company supplemented production in North America with its Saint Louis Assembly facility (Fenton, Missouri).
-For the European market, exports were primarily augmented by the Eurostar joint-venture factory in Graz, Austria, from 1992 through 2002.
+For the European market, exports were primarily augmented by the Eurostar joint venture factory in Graz, Austria, from 1992 through 2002.
 The highest-selling line of minivans worldwide, Chrysler produced the 15 millionth example of the model line in 2019.